jmonlong/manu-vggafannot/manuscript.md

 <!-- **Coverage tracks visualized interactively using the Sequence Tube Map.** -->
 <!-- a) Promoter... b) Structural variant.... -->
 <!-- ](figures/wide.png "Wide image"){#fig:cov_examples} -->

+### Efficient subgraph extraction and speed-up for the Sequence Tube Map

+A new subgraph extraction was implemented using three tabix-indexed files: a GAF file with haplotype information, a BED file associating coordinates on the haplotypes to nodes, and a TSV file associating each node to its sequence.
+The three index files were produced in about 1h40m starting from the gzipped GFA file of the HPRC Minigraph-Cactus v1.1 pangenome.

+Extracting a subgraph on 20 random regions of 100 bp, 1 Kbp, or 10 Kbp took about 0.5s per query, compared to 33s using `vg chunk` (Figure {@fig:pgchunking}).
+Of note, as other tabix-indexed files, the new pangenome files can be queried remotely through HTTPS/FTP.
+For example, we extracted the same regions using files hosted in a server in the United States, from a computer in France, in 15s on average.
+In this case, the small TBI files are automatically downloaded locally, if needed, which added about additional 20 second to the first query.

+![
+**Subgraph extraction using tabix-indexed files**.
+Benchmark performed on the HPRC Minigraph-Cactus v1.1 human pangenome.
+**Left** Size of the index files.
+**Right** Time to query 20 random regions of varying sizes (y-axis), using the tabix-indexed files (`chunkix` method) or `vg chunk` from the GBZ file.
+The `chunkix` method also works on remote files, here through HTTPS, and is labelled here as `chunkix_remote`.
+In that case the small TBI files must be downloaded locally which increase the time for the first query (highlighted with a diamond).
+](images/pgchunking.fig.png "Subgraph extraction"){#fig:pgchunking}

+On disk, the three index files totaled 4 GiB: 2.4 GiB for the "haplotype" bgzipped GAF file, 1.1 GiB for the "node sequence" bgzipped TSV file, and 527 MiB for the "haplotype position" bgzipped BED file (Figure {@fig:pgchunking}).
+These index files are 2.75 smaller than input gzipped GFA file (11 GiB) and 30% larger than the GBZ file (3.1 GiB).

+Thanks to their integration in the sequenceTubeMap, it only takes about a second to visualize a region in the sequenceTubeMap when using these new index files, compared to more than 30s before.

 ## Discussion